Walden University Insight: Become a Better Academic Writer Using the 5 R’s of Revision

 Revision gives you more than a stronger piece of writing; it can help you feel better about your writing.
 In fact, revision helps you learn to write by teaching you to identify your own strengths and weaknesses and helping you build analytical- and critical-thinking skills.
 And the better your writing is, the more rewarding it is to share with others.

 The Walden Writing Center offers a number of resources—webinars, podcasts, automated writing feedback tools, learning modules, and even personal assistance from the Writing Center staff.
 This particular lesson is just one of the many writing resources you can take advantage of when you attend Walden University.
 And courses through the Writing Center are just one of the many student support services you’ll enjoy.
-Walden also offers research support, library support, career services, and more.
+Walden also offers research support, library support, career planning and development, and more.
 On top of that, its course content is available through an online learning platform.

 What are the advantages of earning a degree online?
 For one, you don’t have to be close to a campus; instead, online education lets you study from home.
 Plus, you can choose when in the day you attend class, which gives you the freedom to continue working full time while completing your degree.